Hog-CERN/Hog/docs/02-User-Manual/00-what-is-hog.md

 We suggest to put HDL files belonging to separate libraries in separate folders although this is not mandatory.
 The exact structure or name of this folder is not enforced.

-[^1]: Libraries are ignored in verilog and systemVerilog
+[^1]: The concept of ibrary does not exist in Verilog and SystemVerilog

 ## Top level entity

-The top module of your project is expected to be called `top_<project_name>`.
+The top module of your project **must** be called `top_<project_name>`.
-This module can be stored anywhere in the repository as long as the file containing it is linked in a [`*.src` file](#list-directory).
+This module can be contained is any file stored anywhere in the repository as long as it is linked in a [`.src` file](#list-directory).

-Hog uses generics to track the firmware version.
+Hog extracts repository information (git commit 7-digit SHA and numderic version stored in git tags) and feeds the resulting values to the design using VHDL generics or Verilog parameters.
-A full list of the generics used by Hog can be found  in the [Hog generics](../01-Hog-local/03-Hog-generics) section.
+A full list of these can be found in the [Hog generics](../01-Hog-local/03-Hog-generics) section.
 A template for the top level file (in VHDL and Verilog) is available in the [Hog/Template](https://gitlab.cern.ch/hog/Hog/-/tree/master/Templates) directory.
 A full description of the template can be found in the [available templates](../01-Hog-local/02-available-templates) section.

-## git submodules
+## Git submodules
-Hog can handle git submodules, i.e. if you have some module contained on a git repository you can simply add it to your project using:
+Hog is designed to handle git submodules, i.e. if you use some code contained in a git repository you can simply add it to your project using:

 ```bash
     git submodule add <submodule_url>
 ```

-They must be placed in the root directory.
+All the submodukles **must** be placed in the root directory iof your repository.
 Suppose that you have 2 submodules called _sub_1_ and _sub_2_:

 ```
     Repo/sub_1
     Repo/sub_2
 ```
+When you add files contained in a submodules you have to use the `.sub` list files descibed [here](#list-directory).

 ## Top directory
 The __Top__ directory must be located in the root folder of the repository:
 ```
     Repo/Top